 Myth 4: People with diabetes cannot do sports or drive.

-The idea that people affected by Diabetes are dangerous drivers is completely false.
+The idea that people affected by Diabetes are dangerous drivers is entirely false.
 A few people associate the increased risk with the possible occurrence of hypoglycaemia which is (even if not commonly known) absolutely preventable.